zuplo/docs/docs/articles/monetization-dev-portal-setup.md

 ## 4/ Preview Your Developer Portal

-Now that your Developer Portal is configured for monetization you can open it up and view the pricing page.
-Click the toolbar on the bottom of the Zuplo portal to find the URL of your Developer Portal.
+Now that your Developer Portal is configured for monetization you can open it and view the pricing page.
+Click the toolbar on the bottom of the Zuplo Portal to find the URL of your Developer Portal.

 ![Dev Portal Link](../../public/media/monetization-dev-portal-setup/image-3a.png)

 Once you open your Developer Portal, you will find a link to the **Pricing** page on the top left of the screen.
-Open the **Pricing** page in your developer portal to see the pricing table that you have configured as the **Pricing Table ID** in the previous step.
+Open the **Pricing** page in your Developer Portal to see the pricing table that you have configured as the **Pricing Table ID** in the previous step.

 :::caution

-Don't go through the process of purchasing an API plan yet.
+Don't go through the process of subscribing to an API plan yet.
 In the next step we will configure the Stripe Webhook that will tell your API that a subscription was created.

 :::